shelld3v/aquatone/README.md

 ### Command-line options:

 ```
+  Usage of aquatone:
   -chrome-path string
         Full path to the Chrome/Chromium executable to use.
 By default, aquatone will search for Chrome or Chromium
   -debug
         Print debugging information
   -http-timeout int
-    	Timeout in milliseconds for HTTP requests (default 3000)
+        Timeout in miliseconds for HTTP requests (default 15000)
+  -inputfile string
+        Input file to parse hosts (Nmap or Raw) rather than STDIN
   -nmap
         Parse input as Nmap/Masscan XML
+  -no-redirect
+        Do not follow HTTP redirects
   -offline
         Use offline js files to generate the default template report.
   -out string
         Directory to write files to (default ".")
   -ports string
         Ports to scan on hosts.
 Supported list aliases: small, medium, large, xlarge (default "80,443,8000,8080,8443")
   -proxy string
         Proxy to use for HTTP requests
   -resolution string
         screenshot resolution (default "1440,900")
   -save-body
         Save response bodies to files (default true)
   -scan-timeout int
-    	Timeout in milliseconds for port scans (default 100)
+        Timeout in miliseconds for port scans (default 5000)
+  -screenshot-delay int
+        The delay before taking screenshots
   -screenshot-timeout int
         Timeout in miliseconds for screenshots (default 30000)
-  -screenshot-delay int
-    	Delay before taking screenshot (default 0 => deactivated)
   -session string
         Load Aquatone session file and generate HTML report
   -silent
         Suppress all output except for errors
+  -similarity float
+        Cluster Similarity Float for Screenshots.
+Default 0.80 (default 0.8)
   -template-path string
         Path to HTML template to use for report
   -threads int
         Number of concurrent threads (default number of logical CPUs)
+  -timeout int
+        Generic timeout for everithing. (specific timeouts will be ignored if set)
   -version
         Print current Aquatone version
 ```

 ### Giving Aquatone data